conwetlab/wstore/README.md

     $ sudo ./resolve-basic-dep.sh

+#### Manually resolving basic dependencies

 Following, you can find how to resolve WStore basic dependencies if you do not want to use the script.
+Be aware that some commands require to be executed as root.

-#### Debian/Ubuntu
+##### Debian/Ubuntu

 To install Python and pip